Optimizing the Return Process

 Streamlining the Returns Management Process with New Technologies

-Retailers have also seen lower eCommerce returns by employing technology too.
-The NRF reports that “spending on global reverse logistics technologies will spike in 2021 — forecast last year to hit $604 billion by 2025 — as retailers seek to alleviate a major pain point in the shopping journey and minimize the costs of a returned product”4,5.
+So, how can you minimize return package requests?
+Retailers have seen lower eCommerce returns by employing technology.
+The NRF reports that “spending on global reverse logistics technologies will spike in 2021 – forecast last year to hit $604 billion by 2025 – as retailers seek to alleviate a major pain point in the shopping journey and minimize the costs of a returned product”5,6.
 Investing in technology may create costs for a retailer now but realize substantial savings later.

 One of the killer technology battlegrounds in returns management is the virtual fitting room.
 For instance, Walmart recently announced that it is acquiring Zeekit, a startup that allows shoppers to upload a picture of themselves to see how the product will really look.
 In China, Nike launched foot-scanning technology to recommend the best shoe and size.
 And Sephora has been investing in its Virtual Artist, a tool that allows consumers to virtually try on make-up and other products.
 Showing models with different skin tones and body shapes also helps consumers make smarter buying decisions when it comes to eCommerce.

-The relationship between the technology and returns is clear: Shopify reported that customers who virtually tried on clothes were 40% less likely to return the product6,7.
+The relationship between the technology and returns is clear: Shopify reported that customers who virtually tried on clothes were 40% less likely to return the product7,8.

 Fixing the Problem at Its Source